revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-38. Your boss have given you a work to find the details of those workers from the "Company" table whose salary lies between 10000 and 50000 and department is 'HR'
+38. Your boss has given you a work to find the details of those workers from the "Company" table whose salary lies between 10000 and 50000 and the department is 'HR'

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)